LemesoftNostalgic/sprint-o-matic/README.md

 technically possible with a wireless mouse.
 Please inform me via sprint-o-matic at gmail com if your treadmill vendor shows green light for this use-case.

+### Support

+Map proposals, team proposals, and application improvement ideas can be sent to Sprint-o-matic at gmail com.

 ## Command-line usage

 For the advanced users, there are more detailed options in the form of